I'm only Moody on days that end with 'Y'

 Adam shook his head every time we walked by the kitty area in disagreement with cat-lady's tactics.
 Meanwhile I would sit on the cement outside of our apartment and play with her occasionally.
 Adam would ask me, "You know she can't come inside, right?"
 I always nodded in agreement.

-t she wasn't my cat and she would never be my cat.
+I resorted to calling her "kitty."
+I couldn't give her a real name because I knew that she wasn't my cat and she would never be my cat.
 In fact, we were leaving Savannah soon and I wouldn't ever see her again.

 Adam chose to call her names that I shouldn't repeat here.
 She was always in his way.
 Between his feet, on his truck, in his truck.
 She drove him nuts.

 Fast forward to December 19, 2008.
 We were moving out of the apartment and trying to shove everything we owned in our two vehicles.
 Kitty was having a great time.
 She was running around us, playing in the leaves, just all over the place.
-Adam h
+Adam had to remove the cat from the backseat of his truck at one point and I had to shoo her from inside our apt.

-me sing off key.
+We packed up, and head out to Phoenix, Arizona.
+I have the radio cranked up so I stay alert.
+I thought to myself, thank heavens no one is here to hear me sing off key.
 We stopped in Alabama, then again in Abiliene, Texas (where it was sooooo cold).
 We left in the morning and somewhere along the first part of the day, I walkie talkied Adam and asked him if he was making weird noises.
 Like a baby crying.
 He thinks I am bonkers.

 Now it's about 5:30 pm.
 I turn my radio down for some quiet time.
 And I hear that noise again.
 This time it sounds more like a cat.
 Again, I radio Adam and ask him if he is making noises.
 When he tells me no again, I say, "Ok, we HAVE to pull over, I think I am going crazy."

 In Deming, New Mexico we stop at a gas station.
 I'm looking in the back seat.
 Then I pop the trunk.
 Adam opens it and we both jump back.
 A tarp fell out.
 I start laughing and then Adam looks closer.
 There was something moving behind the carpet on the side of my trunk.
-He peels it back and Kitty is peering at us through the darknes
+He peels it back and Kitty is peering at us through the darkness.

 I take off like a bat out of hell to get this poor thing some food and water from the gas station.
 Adam's holding on to her.
 We couldn't just leave her there.
 So I volunteer to just let her go in my car.
 We've got about 5 hours til Phoenix.
 Poor Kitty.
 She has no idea where she is at and now while I am driving, she wants to explore.
 The steering column seems like the best place to be.
 As well as the dash board in front of my face.
 And my shoulders.